jimbrig/Engineered-Knowledge/2-Slipbox/Mindfulness - The Key to Success.md

 The problems stemming from a lack of staying mindful and in-tune with one's actions have tremendous negative consequences, yet the ease of falling down the path of **Information Overload & The Rabbit Hole Trap** is seemingly more difficult than ever to avoid.

-- [Addiction to information](Addiction%20to%20information) can cause a complete breakdown of one's ability to stay mindful and focused on staying accountable, [getting results](getting%20results), and [finishing your work](finishing%20your%20work).
+- ==*Addiction to Information* can cause a complete breakdown of one's ability to stay mindful and focused on staying accountable, getting results, and finishing your work*==.

-- It is very easy to get lost down a rabbit hole and create an unhealthy environment consumed by insignificant, yet vast amounts of unnecessary information, overloading your ability to stay mindful and on-task.
+- ==It is very easy to get lost down a rabbit hole and create an unhealthy environment consumed by insignificant, yet vast amounts of unnecessary information, overloading your ability to stay mindful and on-task. ==

 - **Stay focused on direct production of results.
 If something is not helpful to your initial desired outcome STOP**.
 		- In order to accomplish this you must first build the habit of actually *thinking about what you are doing* on a persistent basis.